dell/dellemc-openmanage-ansible-modules/docs/EXECUTION_ENVIRONMENT.md

       system: bindep.txt
     ```

-    We can have a build args updated to the latest base and builder image as per your requirement.
-Following is an example to point to the redhat image.
+    We can have modify the execution environment file to configure as per your requirement based on the guidelines mentioned [here](https://docs.ansible.com/automation-controller/latest/html/userguide/ee_reference.html)

-    ```yaml
-    EE_BUILDER_IMAGE: 'registry.redhat.io/ansible-automation-platform-23/ansible-builder-rhel8:latest'
-    EE_BASE_IMAGE: 'registry.redhat.io/ansible-automation-platform-23/ee-minimal-rhel8:latest'
-    ```

     **requirements.yml**
     ```yaml